thquyen11/freecodecamp-frontend/README.md

 # Freecodecamp Frontend

-* Collections of all frontend related projects I did in [freecodecamp](https://learn.freecodecamp.org/) of full stack web developer certifications program
+* Collection of all frontend related projects I did in [freecodecamp](https://learn.freecodecamp.org/) of full stack web developer certifications program

-* I will use it as a code base for my personnal blog where I share my coding journey, programming knowledge and how I build my blog
+* I will use it as a code base for my personnal blog where I share my coding journey, programming knowledge and how I build my personnal blog

 ## Project lists
 ### Basic Front End Development - HTML CSS